vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy.md

 In Babylon also, different sets of positions of stars and planets record Aries 15°, Aries 10°, and Aries 8° (the zero is of Ptolemy's) as being the vernal point.
 But no Chaldean astronomer to our knowledge appears to have drawn any conclusion from these data.

 The first astronomer known to have drawn attention to the precession of the equinoxes was Hipparchos.
-He particularly mentions that the distance of the bright star Spica (a Virginis or Citrā). has shifted by 2o from the autumnal equinoctial point since the time of his predecessor Timocharis who observed at Alexandria about 280 B.C.
+He particularly mentions that the distance of the bright star Spica (α Virginis or Citrā). has shifted by 2o from the autumnal equinoctial point since the time of his predecessor Timocharis who observed at Alexandria about 280 B.C.
 He concluded that the autumnal point, and therefore also the vernal point, was moving westward at the rate of 511 seconds per year.

 • It is not known whether Hipparchos considered the motion as unidirectional.
 It was impossible for him to say anything definite on this point, as obeservations extending over centuries are required to enable one to make a definite statement on this point.